On the moments of one-level densities in families of holomorphic cusp forms in the level aspect: Bounding the order of vanishing at the central point

 \section{Bounding the order of vanishing at the central point}

 In this section, we follow the arguments of Section 6 of \cite{HM} in order to bound the proportion of newforms with negative sign whose order of vanishing exceeds a certain threshold $r$.
 While they are conditional on GRH, our results surpass the best known conditional and unconditional bounds established in \cite{ILS}, \cite{HM}, and \cite{Boldy} when $r \ge 5$.
 We focus on the case $r = 5$, however our results may be easily generalized the case when $r > 5$.
 Additionally, we study the $4^{\rm{th}}$-centered moment as it provides the best bounds for the case $r = 5$, but utilizing higher moments provides better bounds as $r$ increases.
 Lastly, similar results may be obtained for the positive sign family.
+See \cite{Dutta} for a more in-depth analysis, where the results of this paper are used to find excellent bounds for vanishing to order $r$ or more; specifically, for a fixed test function Dutta and Miller determine what level density gives the best bound.

 We utilize Theorem \ref{thm:lfnsn-2} with $n = 4$ and

 This test function is likely not optimal in general for minimizing the $\nth$-centered moment, and optimal test functions for the case $n=1$ and $n=2$ are found in \cite{ILS} and \cite{Boldy}.
 However, they are sufficient to surpass the bounds established in those papers.
 While Theorem \ref{thm:lfnsn-2} requires $\sigma < 0.5$ when $n = 4$, we may utilize the bounds given by $\sigma = 0.5$ by setting $\sigma = 0.5 - \epsilon$ and letting $\epsilon \to 0$.
 Now, Theorem \ref{thm:lfnsn-2} gives